 Android companion app

 Note that the Android companion app especially could use some more love.
 It's a bit lacking in the UI design/implementation department.
-Just one example of that there's room for improvement is that the UI is not scrollable.
+One example of that is that the UI is not scrollable.
 At all.
 So if the entire UI doesn't fit on your screen, there's no way to actually see everything...

 The zip file(s) contains a schematic of the hardware and source code for the firmware and Android companion app.